omotuno/Big-Data-Sentiment-Analysis-on-Twitter/README.md

    - Calculation of accuracy, precision, recall, and F1-score to assess the model's performance.

 5. **Prediction:**
-   - Utilization of the trained model to predict sentiment for new, unseen tweets related to Elon Musk.
+   - Utilization of the trained model to predict sentiment for new, unseen tweets related to Black Friday.
    - Writing prediction results to a personal S3 bucket.

 ## Prerequisites